singh3abhi/Learn-Git/README.md

 The primary reason for rerunning git init is to pick up newly added templates.
 _/

-2. `Workubg Area` -> there can be a bunch of files that are not currently handled by git.
+2. `Working Area` -> there can be a bunch of files that are not currently handled by git.
    It means that changes done or to be done in those files are not managed by git yet.
    A file which is in working area is considered to be not in the staging area.
 When we do 'git status' and we see a bunch of 'untracked files' then these are actually called to be in the working area.